Abigail McDowell Abigail McDowell

 rose

-draw me like one of your French girls
+paint me like one of your French girls

 on the page i am prettier